AriChow1999/Guild/README.md

 #### 1. System Dependency: Redis This operation requires a running Redis instance.
 If not installed:

-Download Redis-x64-3.0.504.msi from Microsoft Archive Redis Releases.
+Download Redis-x64-3.0.504.msi from Microsoft Archive Redis Releases <https://github.com/microsoftarchive/redis/releases>.

 #### 2. Clone the repository